oVirt/ovirt-site/source/feature/engine-backup.html.md

 Phase two (??)

       * Gather all needed information from the backup
-      *  Run otopi based ovirt-engine-setup with special parameters (use pgdump, don't create new PKI)
+      *  Run otopi based ovirt-engine-setup with special parameters (use pg_dump, don't create new PKI)

 ### Benefit to oVirt